Guest Experience Magic may be defined as:

 Your Guests should experience an invisible, seamless flow of actions from their first contact with you all the way through a worship experience and back again.
 The processes behind that invisible, seamless flow are probably complicated and maybe even confusing.
 What are you doing to regularly evaluate and change the process behind the curtains?
 Do you know what Guests experience when they come to your church?
 Are you using and speaking with a “churchy” language or do you make things simple to understand and follow?

 - Performance Magic: the surprisingly positive interaction with someone from an organization during the acquisition of a service or a product – or even when a problem with a product or service is being resolved.
 The wait staff who makes the dining experience “work” for you by correctly reading your mood and engaging you in light-hearted banter or by leaving you alone to your solitude are card-carrying, practicing, professional service magicians.

 When it comes down to it, your front-line teams: parking, greeters, ushers, etc. – make the first and most powerful impact on your Guests.
 Their actions often dictate whether or not a Guest will return – even before, and often no matter what, the worship experience.
 When was the last time you ventured out to the front lines to observe?
 How often do your teams receive training – and encouragement?
 How high are the expectations for your front-line teams?

 Each of these three “magics” is powered by a set of principles – which you can learn more about here.

 Want to learn how to Place, Process, and Performance work together to create an EXCEPTIONAL Guest Experience at your church?
-Check out Auxano’s Guest Experience Boot Camp, Orlando, FL on April 3-4.
+Check out Auxano’s Guest Experience Boot Camp in Cincinnati, OH on August 7-8.